-During the Year, the Group's primary source of funding included cash generated from operation and the credit facilities granted by banks in the PRC.
-The Directors believe that the Group's current cash and bank balances, together with the banking facilities available and the expected cash flow from operations, will be sufficient to satisfy its current operational and working capital requirements.
+During the Year, the Group's primary source of funding included share placing, cash generated from operation and the credit facilities granted by banks in the PRC.
+The Directors believe that the Group's current cash and bank balances, together with the banking facilities available, fund raising activities and the expected cash flow from operations, will be sufficient to satisfy its current operational and working capital requirements.